Ik0nw/OSEP/PDF.md

  - *dwDeseiredAccess* established the access rights require on that process.
     - Every process have a *security descriptor* that specifies file permission of the executable and access rights of a user or group.
     - Every process have a *integrity level* that restricted acess to it.
 This works when blockng access to a higher integrity level, however access to a low level integrity level access is possible.

+In general, we can only inject code into processes running at the same or lower integrity level of the current process.
+This makes explorer.exe a prime target because it will always exist and does not exit until the user log offs.

+### VirtualAllocEx API

+In the previous VirtualAlloc shellcode runner, used to locate memory for your shellcode.
+However this **only works in current process**.
+*VirtualAllocEx* can perform actions in any process that we can have a valid handle to.

+### WriteProcessMemory

+Allow to copy data into remote process.
+The previous *RtlMoveMemory* and c# methods do not support remote copy.

+## CreateRemoteThread

+*CreateThread* does not support creation of remote process threads, rely on *CreateRemoteThread* instead